This is one of the questions I am asked most often. “What should I eat for breakfast on the Paleo diet?”

 If you permit dairy in your diet, then you can shred some cheese over any of these.

 If you permit pork in your diet, then you can replace steak with bacon.
 But be sure you are buying bacon without nitrates or sugar.
 Nitrates cause cancer and alter your DNA.
-However, I don’t recommend pork, because pork harbors parasites that are not destroyed with cooking.
+However, I don’t recommend pork, because pork harbors parasites and retroviruses that are not destroyed with cooking.

 Be sure your beef is grass-fed so it has the proper omega-3 to omega-6 fatty acid ratio and is free of hormones, your eggs and poultry should be cage-free and organic, and your salmon should be Wild Alaskan so it will be lower in toxins and have the right ratio of omega fatty acids as well.